 One of his volunteers described the phenomenon to The National, saying that some people’s ignorance leads them to believe that their pet is a risk during the coronavirus crisis, that’s why they dump them.

 But the opposite is true.
-“We humans are transmitting the disease,” volunteer Sally Lababidi said.
+Experts have said that it is humans who are transmitting the disease to their pets.

 There is also the factor of the tough living conditions in Lebanon, leading some people to abandon their dogs, as they deem their pet an extra mouth to feed.